ART PRACTICE & RESEARCH RESOURCES

-FORMER WEST is a research, education, publishing and exhibition project in contemporary art and theory that reflects on the changes introduced by the events of 1989.
-Includes interviews, educational activities, research projects, lectures, seminars, symposia, exhibitions and major public events.
+FORMER WEST Research, education, publishing and exhibition project on contemporary art and theory that reflects on changes introduced by the events of 1989.
+Includes interviews, educational activities, research projects, lectures, seminars, symposia, exhibitions and public events.
 The Research Library is a selection of catalogues, monographs, art theory, cultural studies, theory, postcolonial studies, political history, geopolitics and other fields that contribute to charting the shifts in contemporary art and intellectual debates since 1989.

 Gateway to Research (GtR) was developed by the Research Councils UK (RCUK) to enable users to search and analyse information about publicly funded research for innovative Small and Medium Enterprises (SMEs), enabling easy access to information; it will also be of interest to other users, such as academic institutions and the general public.

 Institute of Network Cultures (INC) Analyzes and shapes the terrain of network cultures through events, publications, and online dialogue.
 Their projects evolve around digital publishing, alternative revenue models, online video and design, digital counter culture.